Taking Advantage of Folding

 Editing XML or TeX documents

-Put chapters, sections and subsections in subfolders.
+Fold chapters, sections and subsections.
 You can browse quickly your document, you don't need to cut a document into small files anymore.
 You can choose arbitrarily which level are to be folded.

 There is an extra cost to maintain headings but it worth it, you can find quickly a section and you only see the content of one section.